RicardoSdV/speedO/README.md

-# speedO
-Testing the speed of similar codes
+Testing the speed of similar codes in python 3